-1985-86 Calendar inside front cover
+1986-87 Calendar

+Information Sessions 2

-Introduction to Augsburg Weekend Collection ge 3
+Introduction to Augsburg Weekend College

-Characteristics of the Educational Progra m 4
+Characteristics of the Educational Program

-Degrees and Majors 5
+Degrees and Majors 6

-Business Administration
+Business Administration 7

-Communication
+Communication 9

-Management Information Systems (MIS 5)10
+Management Information Systems (MIS)

-Nursing

 Social Work

+■ Minors

-Deans List 13
+Deans List

+Probation and Dismissal

 Student Support Services

+Veterans of Military Service 14

-Assessment of Previous Learning Progra m (APL)14
+Assessment of Previous Learning Program (APL)

 Fees and Payment Schedule

 Refund Schedule

+Special Grading Procedures

+Withdrawal From College

-Financial Aid 16
+Financial Aid 17

-Admissions Procedure 17
+Admissions Procedure

+About Augsburg College

 Campus Map

-About Augsburg College

 Campus Location

-This bulletin is published for the convenience of Augsburg Weekend College students.
-Weekend College is a program of Augsburg College and is subject to the policies and provisions as stated in the Augsburg College catalog.
+This bulletin is a supplement to the Augsburg College Catalog and is published for the convenience of Augsburg Weekend College students.
+Weekend College is a program of Augsburg College and is subject to the policies and provisions as stated in the Augsburg College Catalog.